 Students should see the Admissions section of our web site for specific application requirements, deadlines, and forms for both the MS/LIS degree and the K-12 LIS Licensure program.
 Contact the Admissions Office at (217) 333-7197 with questions.

 Application to the K-12 LIS Licensure program must be made no later than October 1 for acceptance in the following spring semester, or February 15 for acceptance in the following summer or fall semesters.
 These deadlines apply to both on-campus and Leep students.

 Required Clinical Fee

 After candidates are formally admitted to the K-12 Program, they confirm their programmatic status by enrolling in EDPR 203 during their first semester as a K-12 candidate.
 EDPR 203 does not carry course credit or appear on transcripts but is a means by which candidates are assessed the required one-time clinical fee for K-12 Licensure program supervision.

 Financial Aid and Enrollment Status

 A limited number of tuition waivers may be available to K-12 LIS Licensure candidates during the semester of their student teaching.
-To be awarded a tuition waiver, candidates will be asked to submit a statement of need to the K-12 program coordinator.
-More information about waivers is available from the program coordinator.
+More information about waivers is available from the K-12 program coordinator.